Beloin/Beloin/README.md

 > C++, QT, Network and Linux

 A solitaire game implementation in C++ and QT using raw socket calls and custom protocol implementations.
+The implementation consists of a Server and a Client.

 <div align="center">
   <img src="https://github.com/Beloin/Beloin/assets/48112126/79f83426-180d-4e67-99a7-cc7714b37747"/>